Cherokee Film Incentive

 Yes, there is a cap of $1 million per year.
 There are no per-project caps.

-There is a minimum spend of $50,000 within the state of Oklahoma with at least $25,000 of qualified spend within the boundaries of the Cherokee Nation.
+First and foremost, productions will need to obtain a preliminary studio estimate outlining projected stage usage, rentals and associated costs in order to apply to the incentive program.
 Productions must apply to the Cherokee Film Commission at least 45 days prior to principal photography and receive an initial approval letter from the Cherokee Film Commission prior to the start of principal photography to qualify.
 Productions must also submit a final application detailing all expenses and filming locations and other required information no later than 90 days after final expenses occur in Oklahoma.

 Applications are vetted and approved by the Cherokee Film Commission and all applications are reviewed by a committee made up of professionals from Cherokee Nation Businesses and Cherokee Nation Cultural and Economic Development, LLC.

-It depends on how much you spend in the Cherokee Nation and who you hire.
+It depends on how much you spend in the Cherokee Film Studios and who you hire.

-The base incentive offers a 20% rebate for qualified production expenses within the Cherokee Nation boundaries.
-An additional uplift would increase the percentage to 25% of the qualifying spending at Native-owned businesses (majority 51% ownership) in the Cherokee Nation boundaries.
+The base incentive offers a 20% rebate for qualified production expenses within the Cherokee Film Studios.
+An additional uplift could increase the percentage up to 30% of the qualifying spending at Cherokee Film Studios, Native-owned businesses and qualifying wages (majority 51% ownership) in the Cherokee Nation boundaries.

-The rebate on salaries will depend on the residence and tribal status of employees.
-All cast and crew will be eligible for at least a 10% credit with that increasing to 15% for Oklahoma residents and 20% for members of a federally recognized tribe and 25% for members of a federally recognized tribe living in the Cherokee Nation.
+The rebate on salaries will depend on the tribal status of employees.
+All cast and crew will be eligible for at least a 20% credit with a 5% uplift for citizens of Cherokee Nation.

 Our goal is to approve all completed initial applications within 30 days of submission but the actual approval time may vary.
 No expenses will be allowed prior to receipt of initial approval letter.
 Because of their complexity, final applications will take longer to review and verify expenses but our goal is to issue rebate checks as quickly as possible.